Our research

 Find out more about this projectDr Mark Brown

-Effective rehabilitative prison environments are not merely the flip side of poor ones: reducing overcrowding, for example, is a necessary but in no way sufficient condition for effective rehabilitation.
-It is only recently that prisons researchers have begun to piece together the essential characteristics of an effective rehabilitative prison.
+Effective rehabilitative prison environments are not merely the flip side of poor ones: reducing overcrowding, for example, is a necessary but not sufficient condition for effective rehabilitation.
+It is only recently that prisons researchers have begun to piece together the essential characteristics of an effective rehabilitative prison environment.

 The project aims to better understand and develop policy and practice guidance on conditions conducive to effective rehabilitation in prison.
-It is being undertaken with the UN Office on Drugs and Crime and in 2023 completed small field research studies in England, Nigeria and South Africa.
+It is being undertaken with the UN Office on Drugs and Crime and in 2023 completed small field-research studies in England, Nigeria and South Africa.
+In 2024 a survey was conducted with Member States on approaches towards rehabilitation, results of which were published in an inaugural Prison Matters 2024, released on Nelson Mandela International Day, which celebrates and highlights the importance of the Nelson Mandela Rules (standard minimum rules for the treatment of prisoners).
+In 2025 fieldwork will be conducted in two further prison systems in the global south implementing promising efforts to make prison environments more conducive to rehabilitation and social reintegration.

 Categorised under: Centre for Criminological Research (CCR)